 Breaking the Sugar Spike-Crash Cycle (and How to Use it to Your Advantage)

-How can we break out of this vicious cycle and naturally stabilize blood sugar to have more consistent energy throughout the day (and have it work to our advantage)?
+How can we break out of this vicious cycle and naturally stabilize blood sugar to have more consistent energy throughout the day (and even have it work to our advantage)?
 The solution is to add essential macronutrients (protein, fat) and other key components (fiber, greens) to create a more balanced meal that will elongate your blood sugar curve and slow down digestion and the absorption of glucose.

 Riding the blood sugar rollercoaster is exhausting.
 Living in a spike, crash, and overeat cycle is hard to sustain.
 If this pattern sounds familiar to you, keep reading to learn how to give your smoothies a Fab Four makeover, turning it into a tool that works for you.